devszilla/netsuite-mcp-ai-guide/README.md

 <div style="background: #e3f2fd; border-left: 4px solid #2196f3; padding: 15px; margin: 20px 0; border-radius: 5px;">

-🔧 **Implementation Approach**
+🔧 <strong>Implementation Approach</strong>

-**Remember:** This guide shows one way to implement the NetSuite MCP integration.
+<strong>Remember:</strong> This guide shows one way to implement the NetSuite MCP integration.
 You can adapt these concepts to your preferred technology stack and development approach.

 </div>